 2025 is a pivotal moment for climate action.
 Countries are submitting new national climate commitments, known as "nationally determined contributions" or "NDCs," that will shape the trajectory of global climate progress through 2035.

-Over 60 countries — including some major emitters, such as Brazil, Canada, Japan and the U.K. — have already put forward new NDCs.
-These represent an improvement from previous commitments, and many smaller and developing nations are leading the way with stronger targets.
-Yet collective ambition still falls short of what's needed to keep the world within critical warming thresholds, according to a recent NDC Synthesis Report from the UN.
+Over 100 countries, representing more than 70% of global emissions, have already put forward new NDCs.
+The rest are expected during the UN climate summit (COP30) in November.
+These submissions represent an improvement from previous commitments, and many smaller and developing nations are leading the way with stronger targets.
+Yet collective ambition still falls short of what's needed to keep the world within critical warming thresholds, according to our own analysis and a recent report from the UN.

 We analyzed the submissions thus far for a snapshot of how countries' climate plans are shaping up and what they reveal about the road ahead.